fkakatie/scraper/README.md

 ## What is left to do ##

 - [x] Allow users to leave comments on the site
-- [ ] Display all comments per story
+- [x] Display all comments per story
-  - Partial is built for this in Handlebars.
-I need to figure out how to dynamically set the the partial view based on user click.
-Something like `{{> comments id={{_id}}}}`...
-- [ ] Allow users to delete comments
+- [x] Allow users to delete comments
-    - I need some way to verify identity, but maybe I'm overthinking this.
 - [ ] Build media queries
     - I know I could do this fairly quickly, but I need to stop distracting myself with the front-end until I finish the back-end.